AdguardTeam/AdguardKnowledgeBase/pages/02.general/13.adguard-beta-testing-program/docs.en.md

 You will be&nbsp;provided with a&nbsp;beta license key to&nbsp;activate AdGuard on&nbsp;your phone with.
 The latest beta can be&nbsp;always downloaded from [adguard.com/apkb](https://adguard.com/apkb) or&nbsp;by&nbsp;switching to&nbsp;beta update channel in&nbsp;AdGuard settings.

-**Alternative: Amazon AppStore beta**

-We&nbsp;are also looking for Amazon AppStore users who are willing to&nbsp;take part in&nbsp;AdGuard beta test.
-Just fill the same Google form, but select the respective checkbox.

-Amazon is&nbsp;a&nbsp;separate update channel, all updates are served by&nbsp;Amazon app.

 Everything related to&nbsp;AdGuard for Android can be&nbsp;found and discussed&nbsp;on [GitHub](https://github.com/AdguardTeam/AdguardForAndroid).

 <a name="iOS"></a>